 The District regulates water use to provide water for customers while conserving water at the same time.

 The normal Water Use Regulations are in effect year-round and apply to all properties from East Vail to Cordillera that receive water service from Eagle River Water & Sanitation District and Upper Eagle Regional Water Authority.
-Customers receive a copy of the Water Use Regulations each year with their May billing statement.
+Customers receive a copy of the annual Water Use Regulations billing insert in Spanish and English, with their May billing statement.

 Unless a general or localized Water Supply Emergency has been declared, normal water use regulations allow for outdoor water use up to three days per week, per the schedule below.

-Outdoor water use schedule (based on last digit in your street address)
+- Follow the outdoor water use schedule based on the last digit of your street address.

-- Hoses must have water saving shut off nozzles to prevent free running water
+- Hoses must have shutoff nozzles to prevent water waste.

-- Swimming pools are limited to one filling per year, unless draining for repairs is necessary
+- Swimming pools may only be filled once per year, unless draining for repairs is necessary.

-- Water shall be used for beneficial purposes only
+- Water is to be used for beneficial purposes only.

 Responsible Landscaping: Doing more with less